YR234/SyntheticTSDataGenerator/README.md

 Our data is available for the community at: [to be added](https://github.com/YR234/SyntheticTSDataGenerator/blob/master/tutorial.ipynb)

 ## Citation
-Please cite the following manuscript when using this code: "Generic transfer learning in time series classification using synthetic data generation" (link will be added with acceptance)
+Please cite the following manuscript when using this code: "Transfer learning in time series classification using synthetic data generation" (link will be added with acceptance)

 ## Help